lyckantropen/moonlight_hdr_launcher/README.md

 * **I want to be able to play Mass Effect Andromeda while using this launcher.**

-  This hasn't been tested, but theoretically you are still able to launch Mass Effect Andromeda through the launcher you're running, be it GOG Galaxy 2 or Steam.
+  GameStream will add two separate entries and you will see two covers for Mass Effect Andromeda in Moonlight, but one will have the proper artwork and it's the one with the real game.
+In any case you are still able to launch Mass Effect Andromeda through the launcher you're running, be it GOG Galaxy 2 or Steam.

 * **The installer keeps saying that it can't find the entry for Mass Effect Andromeda.**